-This is the modern, expanded foods list for the Hcg Diet Plan.
-These foods are all allowed on the original protocol.
-Learn more through our Guide to the Expanded Hcg Approved Foods List here.
+This is the expanded list of foods you can eat on the original protocol.
+Learn more here: Complete Guide to the Expanded Hcg Approved Foods List here.

-Very Lean Beef: Approved Protein for HCG Diet (avg 152 calories) – Permitted on Phase 2 and 3.
+Very Lean Beef: (avg 152 calories) – Permitted on Phase 2 and 3

 - Lean Ground Beef (3.5 oz) – 150 calories, 93/97% Lean